ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

 ---
-INVENTORY EXAMPLE with GROUP VARS
+INVENTORY EXAMPLE with some GROUP VARS

 ```ini
 [asia]